o-jill/washcrus/readme.md

 2. Edit ./config/mail.yaml.sample and save it as ./config/mail.yaml
 3. Edit ./config/signature.txt.sample and save it as ./config/signature.txt
 4. Edit ./config/settings.yaml.sample and save it as ./config/settings.yaml
-5. Run "bundle" to get required gems.
+5. Run "bundle install --path vendor/bundle" to get required gems.
 6. Run "rake gen_token" to generate KEY to encrypt data.
-7. Run "rake add_admin" to add first administrator.
+7. Run "bundle exec rake add_admin" to add first administrator.
 8. Run "rake init" to generate db file and change some files/directories's permissions.
 9. Visit index.rb by your browser.